 For the elderly who are finding that the stairs are becoming too much or disabled people who are struggling to move around their homes independently, through floor lifts have become an affordable and alternative option to the stairlift.

 But how much do domestic lifts cost?
-Few home lift companies appear to list prices for domestic lifts in the UK.
+Few home lift companies list prices for domestic lifts in the UK.
 This could be for a number of reasons as it largely depends on which home lift you choose and what features it includes.
 However, average domestic lifts prices UK can massively vary.
 Installation and appropriate building works are sometimes not included.

 The size and dimensions of the home lift could also have an influence on cost as our Duo and Vista has a footprint of just 0.55 m2 floor area, while the Trio is larger and is 1046mm wide and 1278mm deep to accommodate a standard wheelchair.
 Domestic lift costs can also depend on whether the through floor lift is powered by hydraulics or is a vacuum lift, counter-weighted chain drive lift or a winding drum lift.